PaulsonLab/CAGES/README.md

 CAGES
 ------------------------------
-Run the following command to execute CAGES for the multi-information Rosenbrock test problem.
+Run the following command to execute CAGES for the multi-information Rosenbrock test problem.\
+Two numpy files (Rosenbrock_cost_CAGES.np/Rosenbrock_reward_CAGES.np) will be saved in user's local directory including the accumalted cost and best found value per iteration.

 ```sh
 python lvgp_optimization_new_Rosenbrock.py
 ```

-Run the following command to execute CAGES for the multi-information OTL test problem.
+Run the following command to execute CAGES for the multi-information OTL test problem.\
+Two numpy files (OTL_cost_CAGES.np/OTL_reward_CAGES.np) will be saved in user's local directory including the accumalted cost and best found value per iteration.

 ```sh
 python lvgp_optimization_new_OTL.py
 ```

-Run the following command to execute CAGES for the multi-information Cartpole RL control problem.
+Run the following command to execute CAGES for the multi-information Cartpole RL control problem.\
+Two numpy files (Cartpole_cost_CAGES.np/Cartpole_reward_CAGES.np) will be saved in user's local directory including the accumalted cost and best found value per iteration.

 ```sh
 python lvgp_optimization_new_RL.py
 ```